Skip to content

 |

-Planned for launch in 2023, Global Hyperspectral Observation Satellite (GHOSt) is a planned constellation of six technically identical hyperspectral imaging microsatellites by Orbital Sidekick Inc. (OSK).
+With the first satellites launched on 15 April 2023, Global Hyperspectral Observation Satellite (GHOSt) is a constellation of six technically identical hyperspectral imaging microsatellites by Orbital Sidekick Inc. (OSK).
 GHOSt aims to build on its predecessor Aurora to provide enhanced commercial data sets used in industrial, government, agriculture, environmental and defence sectors.

 Quick facts